Lunarequest/myblog/content/post/darkweb_website.md

 HiddenServiceDir /var/lib/tor/hidden_service/
 HiddenServicePort 80 website:8000
 ```
-If you are observent you might notice that the ports are diffrent in the config.
-This is to ensure that when a person connects using the Tor browser it will automatically connect to the website(using other ports will result in you having to supply a port with the address)
+If you are observent you might notice that the ports are weird in the config.
+This is to ensure that when a person connects using the Tor browser it will automatically connect to the website(using other ports will result in you having to supply a port with the address in a webbrowser like tor)

 ## Docker-Compose
 well here we are again.
 The docker compose file.
 This is a god send for us as instead of one massive command we have a small one.